Will there be another lockdown before Christmas as omicron cases rise?

 Both the PM and Mr Javid have repeatedly declined opportunities to definitively rule out tougher measures, with transport secretary Grant Shapps saying Parliament would be recalled over Christmas to vote on new restrictions should they become necessary.

-Even before omicron began to cast its sinister shadow across the globe, many Britons were already glancing anxiously towards the continent as Austria and the Netherlands reintroduced lockdowns in response to spiking cases of Covid-19.
+Even before Omicron began to cast its sinister shadow across the globe, many Britons were already glancing anxiously towards the continent as Austria and the Netherlands reintroduced lockdowns in response to spiking cases of Covid-19.

 The World Health Organisation (WHO) had said it was “very worried” about the spread in Europe and warned 700,000 more deaths could be recorded by March unless urgent action is taken, bringing the total to 2.2 million since the pandemic began.

-WHO has since expressed its concern about omicron, which threatens to wreak even more havoc.
+WHO has since expressed its concern about Omicron, which threatens to wreak even more havoc.

 Prior to these latest worrying developments, Mr Johnson’s government had been highly reluctant to reimpose restrictions despite consistently high case numbers, preferring to pass the responsibility for personal safety onto the public and pursue its “Plan A” of promoting vaccine take-up and boosters to counter the waning of the country’s currently impressive level of immunity.